Dental Fluorosis

 Timing Matters: The “Critical Window”

-Baby (primary) teeth: begin forming around the 14th week of pregnancy and finish mineralizing by about age 3.
+Baby (primary) teeth: Begin forming around the 14th week of pregnancy and finish mineralizing by about age 3.

 How Healthy Enamel Forms